Carbon nanofiber: Safety

 In the United States, the Occupational Safety and Health Act of 1970 was a driving force behind many of the changes made regarding safety in the workplace over the last few decades.
 One small group of the numerous substances to be regulated by this act is carbon nanofibers (CNF).
 While still an active area of research, there have been studies conducted that indicate health risks associated with carbon nanotubes (CNT) and CNF that pose greater hazards than their bulk counterparts.
 One of the primary hazards of concern associated with CNT and CNF is respiratory damage such as pulmonary inflammation, granuloma, and fibrosis.
-It is important to note, however, that these findings were observed in mice, and that it is currently unknown whether the same effects would be observed in humans.
+However, these findings were observed in mice, and that it is currently unknown whether the same effects would be observed in humans.
 Nonetheless, these studies have given cause for an attempt to minimize exposure to these nanoparticles.

 A separate study conducted prior to the 2013 annual Society of Toxicology meeting aimed to identify potential carcinogenic effects associated with multi-walled carbon nanotubes (MWCNT).
 The findings indicated that, in the presence of an initiator chemical, the MWCNTs caused a much greater incidence of tumors in mice.
 There was no indication of increased presence of tumors in the absence of the initiator chemical, however.
 Further studies are needed for this scenario.

 One of the major hurdles in identifying hazards associated with CNF is the diversity of fibers that exist.
 Some of the contributing factors to this diversity include shape, size, and chemical composition.
 One exposure standard (2015) states that the acceptable limit for CNT and CNF exposure is 1 μg/m^{3} of respirable size fraction elemental carbon (8-hour time-weighted average).
 This standard was based on information gathered from 14 sites whose samples were analyzed by transmission electron microscopy (TEM).

 A recent safety data sheet (SDS) for CNF (revised in 2016) lists the nanofibers as an eye irritant, and states that they have single exposure respiratory system organ toxicity.
 Smaller CNF possess a greater potential for forming dust clouds when handling.
 As such, great care must be taken when handling CNF.
 The recommended personal protective equipment (PPE) for handling CNF includes nitrile gloves, particle respirators, and nanomaterial-impervious clothing (dependent on workplace conditions).
 In addition to exposure controls while working with the CNF, safe storage conditions are also important in minimizing the risk associated with CNF.
 Safe CNF storage entails storing the fibers away from oxidizing agents and open flames.
 Under fire conditions, CNF form hazardous decomposition products though the exact nature of these decomposition products is not currently known.
 Apart from carcinogenicity and organ toxicity, toxicological data for CNF is currently rather limited.